Contents

 Excessive Light.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the price.
-If your roof opening does not fit among the listed below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard choice on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the rate.
+If your roof opening doesn’t fit one of the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest standard choice on this list.

 Size (Width by Height) Rate.